slashdotdash/nerves_agile_octopus/README.md

 MIX_TARGET=<target> mix do deps.get, firmware, firmware.burn
 ```

+Now put the SD card into your device and turn it on.

 ### Deploying firmware to host device via SSH

+Once the nerves device is running and connected to the network you can push new firmware updates using SSH.
+It's much quicker than burning to an SD card.

 First, generate an `upload.sh` script: